Glastonbury Festival 2025: Background

 The lineup for the Acoustic Stage was announced on 22 March, headlined by Ani DiFranco, Nick Lowe, and Roy Harper.
-The stage will also feature a set by The Searchers, in what they have confirmed will be their final performance together.
+It was announced the stage would feature a set by The Searchers, in what they have confirmed would be their final performance together.
 Having formed in 1957, they are considered one of the longest-running bands in history.
 Discussing the show, singer Frank Allen stated, “The Searchers are finally performing at the greatest music festival of them all.
 What a way to round off a tour and a career.”
 The Avalon Stage announced its lineup on 25 March.
 The West Holts Stage revealed the rest of its lineup on 27 March, including the remaining two headliners Maribou State, and Overmono.
 The Woodies lineup, featuring headliners Four Tet, Scissor Sisters, and Jorja Smith, was announced on 24 April, with the performance being the newly reunited Scissor Sisters' first appearance at the festival since 2010.

 The full line-up was released on 3 June 2025.
 The bill included three "TBA" secret sets on the Pyramid, Woodsies, and Park stages respectively, and an unknown band billed as "Patchwork" on the Pyramid Stage.
 The Friday surprise sets were revealed to be Lorde on the Woodsies stage, and Lewis Capaldi on the Pyramid stage.
 "Patchwork" were ultimately revealed to be Pulp, performing on the Pyramid stage for the first time since their headlining set in 1998, and the first time overall since 2011 where they played a secret set on the Park stage.
 The final "TBA" set was revealed to be Haim.
 Deftones were forced to cancel their set on the Other stage due to illness, and were replaced by Skepta.